lmehra/simplepay/Readme.md

 		The information that you might want to store, per customer, in order to execute a One-Click payment includes:

-		    registration.id (token): You can use 'createTokenWithOutPayment' method to store customer's card details (without making paymnet) or use 'makeSyncPayments' method, and set createRegistration to true, to get the registrationId for user's card. account brand: brand of customer's card
+		    registrationId (token): You can use 'createTokenWithOutPayment' method to store customer's card details (without making paymnet) or use 'makeSyncPayments' method, and set createRegistration to true, to get the registrationId for user's card. account brand: brand of customer's card
 		    last four digits of account number
 		    expiry date (if applicable)